ffcro3/MIDI_Music_Generator/README.md

 ## 🚀 Getting Started

-Follow these steps to get the Liquid Funk Music Generator up and running on your machine.
+Follow these steps to get the MIDI Music Generator up and running on your machine.

 ### Prerequisites